EXCLUSIVE-Banks did not do enough to police FIFA transactions, says global agency

 Lauber, who announced his FIFA investigation on the same day that U.S. authorities revealed the indictments, told a news conference in Berne last week that his investigators were examining sets of suspicious transactions related to FIFA.

 He said that these transactions included 104 banking relationships, some of which involved multiple accounts, as well as 53 suspicious transactions which had been flagged by Swiss financial institutions to Switzerland's anti-money laundering agency, known as the financial intelligence unit.
-(Additional reporting by Brett Wolf in St. Louis and Karen Freifeld in New York; Editing by Martin Howell)
+(Additional reporting by Karen Freifeld in New York and Matt Siegel in Sydney; Editing by Martin Howell)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan